 A Weekend in Hanoi – An Itinerary

-Spoil yourself at the sumptuous Sofitel Legend Metropole Hanoi, the swanky M Gallery Hotel de l’Opera or the InterContinental on West Lake if you fancy a swimming pool.
+With only a weekend in Hanoi you should spoil yourself at the sumptuous Sofitel Legend Metropole Hanoi, the swanky M Gallery Hotel de l’Opera or the InterContinental on West Lake if you fancy a swimming pool.
 Good mid-range options include quirky Hanoi E Central, the contemporary Eco Hotel Hotel, Hanoi Impressive Hotel overlooking St Joseph’s cathedral, and Mai Charming Hotel with snug light-filled rooms with balconies.
 Or for something different, experience one of these charming homestays, all artists’ residences.
 A comfortable hotel is essential in Hoi An, as you’ll need somewhere to periodically escape Hanoi’s endearing craziness and chaotic traffic.

 Kick off your weekend in Hanoi with the most quintessential of Hanoian things to do – go for bia hoi (‘fresh beer’).
-Start in the heart of Hoan Kiem, the Old Quarter, at boisterous Bia Hoi Corner and use our Hanoi Bia Hoi Guide to select more; our regular haunt was Bia Hoi Ha Noi — Cua Hang Ngoc Linh (very local).
+Start in the heart of Hoan Kiem, the Old Quarter, at boisterous Bia Hoi Corner and use our Hanoi Bia Hoi Guide to select more; our regular haunt was Bia Hoi Ha Noi — Cua Hang Ngoc Linh.
 Keen to sip something more sophisticated?
 As you’d expect from a beer-loving city Hanoi has an emerging craft beer scene.
 Start with funky Furbrew at Tay Ho.
 Up for even more?
 See this guide to micro-breweries making traditional Czech and German-style beers.

-If the fried tofu at the bia hoi joints don’t sate you, take a taxi to Hai Ba Trung district to our favourite Hanoi restaurant, Chim Sao, for authentic northern countryside cuisine in a 1930s colonial residence.
+If the spicy peanuts and deep fried tofu at the bia hoi joints don’t sate you, take a taxi to Hai Ba Trung district to our favourite Hanoi restaurant, Chim Sao, for authentic northern countryside cuisine in a 1930s colonial residence.
 Sit downstairs at antique tables or upstairs to eat with the locals on floor cushions and low ‘tables’.
 Order the minced pigeon meat with crispy prawn crackers, mountain pork ethnic minorities-style sausage, banana flower salad, caramel pork in the clay pot, mountain sticky rice, and wash it all down with sticky rice wine or chrysanthemum flower wine.